BonsaiDen/JavaScript-Garden/doc/arrays.md

 Assigning a smaller length does truncate the array, but increasing the length does not have any effect on the array.

-### Best practices
+### In conclusion

 For the best performance it is recommended to always use the plain `for` loop and cache the `length` property.
-Never should any assumptions be made whether the JavaScript engine will apply optimization to the `for` loop or not.
+The use of `for in` on an array is a sign of badly written code that is prone to bugs and bad performance.
+Additionally, never should any assumptions be made whether the JavaScript engine will apply optimization to the code or not.